akshay326/GSOC-Prep/JNI-Usage-Example/README.md

 ## ViSP Java Development

-To compile the given scripts, make a few changes in `CMakeLists.txt` :
+My aim is to generate a jar file and a .so c++ library that can be used later in editors like Eclipse To compile the given scripts, make a few changes in `CMakeLists.txt` :
 1. Change below line to ViSP's built libraries folder
 ```set(VISP_LIB_DIR /home/akshay/Projects/Visp-WS/visp_build/lib)```